Keksuccino/docs_fancymenu/docs/variables.md

 Values are saved immediately in `<game-directory>/config/fancymenu/user_variables.db` and survive restarts.

 - **Reset on Launch** empties that variable the next time the game starts.
-- **Clear All Variables** removes all stored variable values.
+- [**Clear All Variables**](./action-scripts#clear-all-variables-fm-variable-clear_variables) removes all stored variable values.
 - Names are case-sensitive.
 Use simple, unique names such as `tutorial_step`.

-The **Get Stored Variable** placeholder returns `0` when the named variable does not exist or when its stored value is empty.
+The [**Get Stored Variable** placeholder](./placeholders#get-variable-value-fm-variable-getvariable) returns `0` when the named variable does not exist or when its stored value is empty.
 This fallback matters in comparisons and calculator expressions.

-The **Set Variable** action uses `variable_name:variable_value` and splits at the first colon, so the value may contain more colons.
+The [**Set Variable Value** action](./action-scripts#set-variable-value-fm-variable-set_variable) uses `variable_name:variable_value` and splits at the first colon, so the value may contain more colons.

 Do not store passwords, tokens, or other secrets in FancyMenu variables.
 They are readable configuration data.